cac-t-u-s/cac-t-u-s.github.io/pages/midi-track.md

 <img src="midi-track_img/midi-track-init.png">

+> ### Compatibility
+>
+> `MIDI-TRACK` corresponds, and extends the features of the **MIDIFILE** class in OM.
+The difference from a MIDIFILE, is that the `MIDI-TRACK` is not attached to a file and actually contains/internally stores the list of MIDI events.
+>
+> Loading an OM patch containing a **MIDIFILE** will automatically convert it into a `MIDI-TRACK`, however, the `self` input might need to be set to **:choose-file** and/or the file contents reloaded to obtain the exact same configuration.

 ## Editor

 The editor of `MIDI-TRACK` displays and allows editing of the internal `MIDI-NOTE`s as a "piano-roll" representation.